 Should you microchip your cat?

-Are you relocating with your kitty?
-Remember, a microchip is only useful when you keep the contact information for the ID registration up to date.
+Even if your state isn’t one of them, we’d always recommend microchipping your cat as a basic safety precaution.
+And if you’re relocating with your cat, keep in mind that a microchip is only useful when you keep the contact information for the ID registration up to date.

-What are the uses and possible benefits of microchips for cats?
+What are the pros of microchips for cats?

 A cat microchip or feline ID chip essentially has only one main use.
 And that is to identify your cat in case they are lost, found and brought into a vet or animal shelter by a third party.
 For this reason, you need to rely on other people to help you find your lost cat, when you use a microchip only.